liborty/TokenCrypt/README.md

 **19-Dec-21** - Release 1.0.3.
 Some code tidying and minor simplifications.
 No change in functionality.

+## Todo List

+* add option -d 'list'(--dirsexclude ) to `pack` to leave out named directories.

+* add option -f 'list' (--filesexclude ) to leave out named files.

+* allow wildcards (*) in -d and -f list items to ignore all matching directories and files (this carries some computing burden).

+Activating these options would of course make `packtest` in its present form fail.

 ## References and Further Information

 1. [Bash for Fun](https://www.lulu.com/shop/libor-spacek/bash-for-fun/ebook/product-nerj22.html?q=&page=1&pageSize=4)
-Some of the techniques used in TokenCrypt are explained (amongst other things) in this book on Bash programming.
+My book on Bash programming, with specific references to some of the techniques used in TokenCrypt.

 1. There is a blog [On Encryption and E-Democracy](https://oldmill.cz/2020-06-10-crypt.html) that describes in plain English the properties of XOR encryption and some interesting applications, primarily a model proposal for safe E-Democracy.

-1. Blog [Multithreading Automation](https://oldmill.cz/2021-11-24-joy-of-bashing2.html) describing the scheduling of the background tasks within this project.
+1. Blog [Multithreading Automation](https://oldmill.cz/2021-11-24-joy-of-bashing2.html) describing the scheduling of the background tasks in this project (by `ncrpt` and `dcrpt`).